yi-jiayu/hashnode/ck1kvx2wj00aon7s1ec8vtdh2.md

 In the meantime, I just wanted to try out this new site I came across.

-PS.
-Seems like it's not possible to publish a post without tagging it.
-I guess that's my first complaint.
+PS. ~~Seems like it's not possible to publish a post without tagging it.
+I guess that's my first complaint.~~ Apparently this has been fixed.